Erdogan says he wants results, not words from Sweden and Finland | Politics

 - Turkey

-President Tayyip Erdogan said on Tuesday that Finland and Sweden must take Turkey's concerns into consideration and deliver not just words but results if they wanted to be NATO members.

-Turkey has blocked bids by Sweden and Finland to join the Western military alliance, accusing them of supporting groups Ankara views as terrorists.
-The sides have held talks to address Turkish concerns, but have not reached an agreement.
+President Tayyip Erdogan held firm on his stance towards Finland and Sweden's NATO bids on Tuesday, saying Turkey wanted results not words to address its concerns, adding he will also push U.S. President Joe Biden on a "stalled" F-16 fighter jet purchase.

+Breaking with decades of a policy of neutrality, Finland and Sweden applied for NATO membership in light of Russia's invasion of Ukraine.
+But they have faced opposition from Turkey over what it says is the Nordic countries' support for militants it views as terrorists, and arms embargoes on Ankara.
+Turkey has held talks with the Nordic countries and NATO to address its concerns and has given Finnish and Swedish officials written demands.
+It has said the responses were not satisfactory and that it would block their bids unless its demands are met.

-Speaking before departing for a NATO summit in Madrid where he will meet the leaders of the Nordic nations and NATO, Erdogan said the Nordic states must meet Ankara's expectations.
+Speaking before departing for a NATO summit in Madrid where he will meet the Nordic and NATO leaders for talks on the bids, Erdogan said the two candidates must consider Ankara's concerns if they want to be NATO allies.
+"We will hold these four-way talks together and see what point they have reached," Erdogan told reporters at the airport.

+"We do not want dry words, we want results.
+We are sick of passing the ball around in the mid-field.
+As of now, they are producing words," he said.
+Erdogan's spokesman and deputy foreign minister met Swedish and Finnish officials in Brussels on Monday for consultations on the membership bids ahead of the four-way meeting at the summit.
+Turkish officials and Western diplomats told Reuters a breakthrough was unlikely in Madrid.

+Erdogan said he would explain Turkey's position to allies at the summit and in bilateral meetings.
+He added he had spoken to Biden on Tuesday morning and the two would meet in person either later in the day or on Wednesday, upon the U.S. president's request.
+He said he would discuss the issue of Ankara's procurement of S-400 defenses from Russia - which lead to U.S. sanctions - and a request to buy 40 F-16 jets and modernization kits from Washington at the meeting, as well as other bilateral issues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)